workingyifei/openAOI/README.md

 - **Solder Paste Slope Defects** (`Bad_slope`, formerly 坡度/pōdù)
 - **Solder Bridging Defects** (`Bad_bridge`, formerly 桥脚/qiáojiǎo)

+The dataset was found online at [Kaggle](https://www.kaggle.com/datasets/kubeedgeianvs/pcb-aoi) and can be accessed for further details and downloads.

-These defects were chosen based on the available dataset, which contains high-quality images captured using industrial inspection systems.
+These defects were chosen based on the available defects in the dataset, which contains high-quality images captured using industrial inspection systems.
 The images show both solder paste and mounted components, suggesting they were captured using:
 - RGB cameras with high resolution
 - Angled lighting to enhance solder paste texture visibility
 - Possibly IR components for better solder joint visualization